What to Do After You Match Into Residency — Next Steps

 While there’s plenty to do, don’t jump straight into the next thing.
 How are you feeling physically and mentally?
 Getting accepted to residency is a lot to process, so do something that promotes mindfulness, whether that’s meditation, yoga, journaling, walking, or whatever helps you sort your thoughts and find peace of mind.

 After the rush of the past eight or so years, you’re probably not used to taking a break.
 It’s okay, and recommended, to take some time for yourself.
-This is a rare opportunity to catch up on the things that matter most to you, whether that’s spending time with family, travel, exercise, or another hobby.
+This is a rare opportunity to catch up on the things that matter most to you, whether that’s spending time with family, traveling, exercising, or another hobby.
 Entering your residency years refreshed, healthy, and ready to take on the next grueling three or more years is more important than gaining a little more clinical experience.

 3 | Reach Out to Those Who Helped You